 The painting challenge was to depict the depth of the landscape using value, chroma and color.
 To do this, I had to pay particular attention to color mixing.
 The left side has the foothill mountains fading into the distance.
-I’ve found that mixtures for the forested areas were the most believable when manganese violet (which reads red) and raw umber were added to the essential blue and green mixtures.
-During this mixing stage on the palette, I add white or a dark to control value and constantly comparing it to the other colors.
+I’ve found that mixtures for the forested areas are the most believable when manganese violet (which reads red) and raw umber were added to the essential blue and green mixtures.
+During this mixing stage on the palette, I added white or a dark to control value while constantly comparing it to the other colors.

 The color of the water had many of the same oil paint mixtures.
 I adjusted the colors with white, and I feel I was especially successful with this group of blues in depicting the color and flow of the water.